Underrout/smw-project-template/README.md

 if needed, as well as ensuring that your ROM is built exactly the same way every single time, making your work fully reproducible.

+`Q` aka Quick Build on the other hand will also build your ROM, but it will attempt to use a previously built ROM for the built, if one is available.
+This can save a lot of time in the long run, because instead of applying all tools and inserting all resources from scratch, Lunar Helper will calculate which tools and/or resources will have to be reapplied in order to update the ROM.
+You should still always get functionally the same output ROM as if you had done a full rebuild from a clean ROM if you use Quick Build as long as you follow these guidelines:

+- Don't `incsrc` or `incbin` resources outside the respective tool's folder unless you put the imported resources in the `Shared` folder (i.e. doing `incsrc "../../SomeFolder/some.asm"` from inside the `Tools/PIXI` folder is bad, but doing `incsrc "../../Shared/some.asm"` or `incbin "PixiData/data.bin"` is fine, because the first imports from the `Shared` folder and the second doesn't leave the `Tools/PIXI` folder)
+- Don't apply tools manually, just use Lunar Helper's Build or Quick Build functions

 In the same menu, you can also press `P` to "package" your hack.
-This will first build your hack as described above and then create a BPS patch from the output ROM, which you can then share with people or submit to sites hosting ROM hacks.
+This will first build your hack from scratch as described above and then create a BPS patch from the output ROM, which you can then share with people or submit to sites hosting ROM hacks.

 `E` will open your ROM in the included Lunar Magic executable and can be a handy alternative to opening the